Formal Semantics and Analysis of PLC Systems

 Semantics of PLC ST

-We defined K semantics of PLC ST. K is a rewriting-based framework for defining the semantic of programming languages.
+We define K semantics of PLC ST. K is a rewriting-based framework for defining the semantics of programming languages.
 In K, program states are specified as multisets of nested cells, called configurations.
 Each cell represents a component of the program state, such as environments and stores.
 The cell structure for PLC ST is shown below.

-PLCs exhibit cyclic bevior where a ‘scan cycle’ consists of input, execution and output stages.
-During the input stage, it reads values from sensors (e.g. temperature, water level) and store it to the program variables.
+PLCs exhibit cyclic behavior where a ‘scan cycle’ consists of input, execution, and output stages.
+During the input stage, it reads values from sensors (e.g., temperature, water level) and stores them in the program variables.
 Based on these values, the programs are executed in the execution stage.
-Finally, the output varaibles’ values are reflected in the actuators (e.g. motor speed, pump switch).
-We formalized this cyclic behavior and integrated it to LTL model checking analysis procedure, whereas formal studies focus on the single execution of PLC programs.
+Finally, the output variables’ values are reflected in the actuators (e.g., motor speed, pump switch).
+We formalize this cyclic behavior and integrate it into the LTL model checking analysis procedure, whereas formal studies focus on the single execution of PLC programs.

-Another important distinction previous work is we do not assume a specific input values.
-At this point, we do not know what values can be read from the environment, we virtually assume that ‘any’ values of a specified range can be read.
-This neccesitates the need for a symbolic semantics with SMT variables as program values.
+Another important distinction from previous work is that we do not assume specific input values.
+At this point, we do not know what values can be read from the environment; we virtually assume that ‘any’ values of a specified range can be read.
+This necessitates the need for a symbolic semantics with SMT variables as program values.
 To include these behaviors in our semantics, we extend the cell structures with the following cells.

 Bounded Symbolic Model Checking and STbmc Tool

-We devoped ‘stbmc’ tool that takes PLC programs and specification file and perform model checking.
+We develop ‘stbmc’ tool that takes PLC programs and specification files and performs model checking.
 The following shows the specification file format and the command line output of the tool.
-If the given LTL proeprty holds, ‘test succeeded’ is printed.
+If the given LTL property holds, ‘test succeeded’ is printed.
 If not, it shows a counterexample.

 Semantics and Analysis of Multitask PLC